 Unfortunately Church Cove has a Council enforced dog ban is from 1st July to the 31st August, 10am-6pm.
 Dollar Cove is dog friendly all year round, but we will mainly be foraging on Church Cove.

-TBC; either in the car park or outside the front of the toilet block.
+Outside the front of the toilet block.

 Parking & Facilities